owickstrom/wickstrom.tech/_posts/2016-05-15-paramount-color-scheme-for-vim.md

 to your `~/.vim/colors directory` or use a plugin manager like Plug or Vundle and add `"owickstrom/vim-colors-paramount"` as a plugin.

 The source is available [on GitHub](https://github.com/owickstrom/vim-colors-paramount).
+You can preview the theme on the [*~/.vim/colors*](http://vimcolors.com/438/paramount/dark) site.